I Forgot To Raise My Son To Make My Daughter An Independent Woman: This Is How His Wife Paid For It

-Amma’s smile behind that frame garlanded with dry flowers seemed to be mocking me upon my achievement.Share
+Amma’s smile behind that frame garlanded with dry flowers seemed to be mocking me upon my achievement.Share this quote

 Time we stop protecting our daughters and impart more life lessons to our sons.
 Imagine what a beautiful world this'll be if only we could give this message to everyone.
 Share this story because this is important.